jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         )
     )

-  and get an :ref:`AssertionError` that looks like this
+  and get an :ref:`AssertionError` that looks like one of these

   .. code-block:: python